lmigone/WetlandMapping_Toolkit/README.md

 2. **Training and Test Points:**
    - **Initial Training and Test Points**: Must be uploaded and imported from GEE Assets.
 The methodology for generating them is user-defined.
-   - **Complementary Training Points**: Generated manually through visual interpretation of the LULC classification and used iteratively to correct classification errors until achieving acceptable accuracy.
+   - **Complementary Training Points**: Generated manually through visual interpretation of the Annual LULC maps and used iteratively to correct classification errors until achieving acceptable accuracy.

 3. **Output Files:**
    The script exports results to a Google Drive output folder, generating: